 \subsection{BER Performance and Environmental Robustness}

-The primary performance metric is the BER versus the SNR.
-The diversity gain provided by the BC-TAS algorithm is demonstrated by the steeper slope of the BER curve compared to the MMSE baseline.
+The diversity gain of BC-TAS is evidenced by the significantly steeper BER slope compared to the MMSE baseline.
+To validate robustness, performance is analyzed across IEEE 802.11 TGn channel models A--F (Fig.~\ref{fig:ber_environmental}).

-To validate the model's robustness, performance is analyzed across the full suite of TGn channel models (A--F), as illustrated in Fig. \ref{fig:ber_environmental}.
-We observe that while the system maintains high reliability in all scenarios, the environment significantly impacts the diversity order.
-Model A (Flat/Small Office) exhibits the best performance due to the lack of severe frequency selectivity.

-In contrast, as we move toward Model F (Large Open Space) with higher delay spreads, the increased frequency-selective fading introduces more frequent deep fades.
-However, the MD-OFDM selection diversity effectively mitigates these effects, achieving a $10^{-3}$ BER at approximately 12--14 dB SNR across all dispersive models.
-This demonstrates the framework's ability to maintain a consistent sensing-communication link regardless of the physical indoor layout.
+While Model A (Flat/Small Office) yields the best performance due to low frequency selectivity, the diversity order remains high even in Model F (Large Open Space).
+Despite the increased delay spreads and deep fades in larger environments, the MD-OFDM selection diversity achieves a $10^{-3}$ BER at approximately 12--14~dB SNR across all dispersive models.
+This confirms the framework's capability to maintain consistent sensing-communication links regardless of the physical indoor layout.